 Sweet Spot is a stage performance for six performers.

-Rather than treating folk as a fixed cultural identity, the work inhabits traditional music through distortion, altering rhythm, dynamics, and phrasing.
-Here, Nordic folklore is bent, stretched, and revoiced and folk becomes a site of negotiation of bodies and reimagination, while playing with dissonance.
+Moving beyond treating folk as a static idea and fixed cultural identity, the work inhabits traditional music through distortion.
+Here, Nordic folklore is bent, stretched, and disoriented and folk becomes a site of negotiation of bodies and reimagination.
+A tender and alluring current where dances and fleeting fictions surface and submerge.

 Sweet Spot is the last part of a trilogy of works which includes the solo piece Batty Bwoy (2022) playing with the fictions surrounding the queer body and the group work Undersang (2024) that takes shape as a collective ritual in the forest.
 Together, these works plunge into how the body can be a site of ambivalence.
 Where identity and power are constantly negotiated and mutating, unraveling a porous and unstable surface opening up for rituals, new ways of togetherness and uncanny play.